SQream/sqream_docs/reference/sql/sql_syntax/common_table_expressions.rst

        (SELECT * FROM
            (WITH x AS (SELECT * FROM nba) SELECT * FROM x ORDER BY "Salary" DESC)) SELECT * FROM w ORDER BY "Weight" DESC;

+Note that SQream supports any amount of nested CTEs.

 Reusing CTEs
 ----------------

-SQream DB supports reusing CTEs several times in a query.

-CTEs are separated with commas.
+The following is an example of reusing CTEs, separated by commas:

 .. code-block:: psql